Whatever People Say I Am, That's What I'm Not: Release and promotion

 On the first day of its release, the album became the fastest-selling debut album in British history, selling just under 120,000 copies.
 By the end of the week, the album had sold 363,735 copies—more than the rest of the top 20 combined and making it the overall fastest-selling debut album in British history.
 Its release in the United States on 21 February 2006 saw it become the second fastest-selling debut indie album in history, turning over around 34,000 copies in its first week and achieving number 24 in the album charts and was certified Gold by RIAA for indicating sales of 500,000 copies in August 2017.
 The album also went to number one in Australia and Ireland.
 UK sales as of September 2013 stood at 1,475,982 copies.
 In February 2014, the album was certified 5× Platinum, and 7× Platinum by April 2022 for indicating sales of 2,100,000 copies.

 "The View from the Afternoon" was expected to have been the band's third single, following UK number ones "I Bet You Look Good on the Dancefloor" and "When the Sun Goes Down", but the band announced in March 2006 that its next record would be a five-track EP, which thereby disqualified it from being listed in the UK Singles Chart and UK Albums Chart.

-The track "Mardy Bum", while not released as a single, appeared on radio playlists throughout the UK in mid-2006, and is still played infrequently on BBC Radio 1 and some alternative rock stations such as Sirius XM's Sirius XMU.
+The track "Mardy Bum", while not released as a single, appeared on radio playlists throughout the UK in mid-2006, and is still played infrequently on BBC Radio 1 and some alternative rock stations such as SiriusXM's Sirius XMU.
 The track "A Certain Romance" was ranked number 90 in Pitchfork Medias Top 100 Tracks of 2006 and cited as the standout track.
 NME also placed "A Certain Romance" at 10 in their list of 100 Tracks of the Decade.
 In October 2011, NME placed it at number 140 on its list "150 Best Tracks of the Past 15 Years".